MegAnthonyKeogh/store/README.md

 In the picture below, I have created the function.
 It is a simple select all method in SQL.
 The * means all in sql.
 Basically, the method says to return all of the not null values from the table.
 I highlighted the entire prodecure and executed it already.
 Once I did that, I refreshed my object explorer(the column on the left of the screen) to make sure that my new Stored Procedure is working and saved in the correct place.
 ![created stored proceducre](SPCreated.png)
 ### Connecting the Data Layer to SQL
 Now that our inventory is updated in the database, it is time to connect the Data layer to the project.
+Go back to your project in Visual Studio.
+Click on the all encompassing project and right-click it to add another project.
+Make sure it's .Net Framework, so you have a web.config file ready for you to use.
+Before the closing configuration tag, we're going to add our connection string.
+In here, you want to specify your database, and the server.
+If you're unsure what your server name is, you'll see if when you open SQL.
+Whatever is in the textbox across from server is the server name.
+Here's my config.
+I have crossed out the server.
+The servername and the database information are separated by the semicolon(;).